Facebook dithered in curbing divisive user content in India

 The recommended groups were inundated with fake news, anti-Pakistan rhetoric and Islamophobic content.
 Much of the content was extremely graphic.

-One included a man holding the bloodied head of another man covered in a Pakistani flag, with an Indian flag in the place of his head.
+One included a man holding the bloodied head of another man covered in a Pakistani flag, with an Indian flag partially covering it.
 Its “Popular Across Facebook” feature showed a slew of unverified content related to the retaliatory Indian strikes into Pakistan after the bombings, including an image of a napalm bomb from a video game clip debunked by one of Facebook’s fact-check partners.

 “Following this test user’s News Feed, I’ve seen more images of dead people in the past three weeks than I’ve seen in my entire life total,” the researcher wrote.